-The Bible teaches us that true Thanksgiving is identified or verified by a life of daily thanks living.
+The Bible teaches us that true Thanksgiving is identified or verified by a life of daily thanks-living.
 Today even as another Thanksgiving day is around the corner, let us consider how to lead a lifestyle of thanksgiving throughout the year.
 The Bible mentions three biblical ingredients that are needed for leading such a lifestyle.

 B. The dictionary defines perseverance as “persistence in doing something despite difficulty or delay in achieving success”.
 A direct reference to the concept of persistent prayer is first seen in Luke 18:1-8.
-The Paul repeatedly urges us to do the same in Romans 12:12; Ephesians 6:18 and Colossians 4:2.
+Paul repeatedly urges us to do the same in Romans 12:12; Ephesians 6:18 and Colossians 4:2.

-C. Humans are results oriented and praying can be difficult when results delay.
+C. Humans are results-oriented and praying can be difficult when results delay.
 They are wired to look for substitutes when a given avenue seems to have failed.
-But unlike the world we must pray persistently because Daniel 10:12 teaches us that in the spiritual realm God answers our prayers the moment we start praying, although we will not see results in our realm right away.
+But unlike the world, we must pray persistently because Daniel 10:12 teaches us that in the spiritual realm God answers our prayers the moment we start praying, although we will not see results in our realm right away.

 B. We meet such men outside the Bible also.
 St. Ignatius of Loyola has prayed he may become agreeable bread to the Lord while he was being devoured alive by Lions.
 John Hus while being burnt alive at the stake has prayed that God will have mercy upon him.

 C. Finally, I want to conclude by telling why we need to give thanks for everything.
 The answer is in Philippians 4:7.
 Thanksgiving immunes our hearts and minds in Christ Jesus against circumstances that also nourish our faith.